International Student Health Insurance

 3. How can I request a letter from Manitoba Health?

 To request a formal letter confirming the end date of your coverage, contact Manitoba Health.
-Currently, it is best to contact Manitoba Health by email:
+Currently, it is best to contact Manitoba Health by email.
+There is no charge for the letter.

 204-786-7101 (general inquiries line)